-The alumni, in the first several years after receiving their baccalaureate degree, will be productive and successful in the professional practice of electrical engineering, as evidenced by: a.
-Job satisfaction and contributions towards the success of one's employers b.
-Effective participation and leadership on engineering teams e.
+The alumni, in the first several years after receiving their baccalaureate degree, will be productive and successful in the professional practice of electrical engineering, as evidenced by:

+- a.
+Job satisfaction and contributions towards the success of one's employers - b.
+Effective participation and leadership on engineering teams - c.
+Identifying and solving real-world problems - d.
+Managing increased and varied responsibilities - e.
 Job-related awards, promotions/raises, and professional accomplishments (e.g., patents, inventions)